andreasolborg/wafer-production-line/README.md

 The simulation is written to a tsv file, and works by writing a line everytime an Action/Event is triggered on a Task object.
 The file is called simulation.tsv and is located in the data folder.

 ## Task 5, 6, 7
 See the report for the results of the optimization.
+It is in the documentation folder.